mathutopia/book/README.md

-# JuliaTutorialsTemplate
+# book

-See <http://rikhuijzer.github.io/JuliaTutorialsTemplate/> for more information.
+See <http://mathutopia.github.io/book/> for more information.